dantle1/CS293NProject/README.md

 5. Repeat the previous step for `src/models/avg_ssim_plus_trutee.ipynb`
    * We only added ssim to demonstrate our work, we won't be including it due to the min. value being around 0.88... and the max. value being 0.99... which is not a good representation of different ssim values
 6. For `src/models/avg_chunk_size_rebuffering_regressor.ipynb`, just run all the cells and ignore the prompt to restart the session once you install Trustee because it still works
-7. For the full trustee report, run all the notebooks in the `src/models+trusteereport/` folder
+7. For the full trustee report, run all the notebooks in the `src/models+trusteereport/` folder, the directions are the same with their counterpart in the `src/models/` folder.